ARCHER2-HPC/archer2-website/_staff/caoimhin-laoide-kemp.md

 role: Applications Developer
 image_src: Caoimhin Laoide-Kemp.jpg
 bio: Caoimhín is a member of the Service Desk and CSE teams.
 He also occasionally helps out with EPCC’s MSc, Training, and Student Support.
-tags: [servicedesk, cse,  training,  ]
+tags: [Servicedesk, CSE,  Training,  ]
 ---